How to Start Your Own LLC in Georgia - Complete Guide

 Notes:

-To form your LLC, file Articles of Organization with the Georgia Secretary of State, Corporations Division.
+In order to establish your LLC, submit Articles of Organization at Georgia Secretary of State at the Corporations Division.

 Information Required